 Like heart disease, diabetes, and many other chronic diseases, autoimmune disease is an invisible disease. –Any memorable moments while being tested?– “The most memorable and frustrating time for me was before I was diagnosed with Crohn’s Disease.
 I was in and out of the ER three times in one weekend because the doctors kept… Continue reading How Do You See The Invisible?

 [Summer of 2011] One morning I woke up and was paralyzed by aching throughout my entire body.
 Any move I made caused excruciating pain in my joints.
 I could not even turn over in my bed without feeling agonizing discomfort.
 I became completely reliant on my mother to do everything for me.
-I gained twenty… Continue reading Real or Not Real
+I gained twenty… Continue reading Autoimmune Disease as an Invisible Illness

 Following Sara’s story, Surprise Surprise, we delve into Sara’s 7 year challenge to getting an official diagnosis.
-“My official diagnosis’ were derived in the Fall of 2014.
-It was after my 10 year old niece said that I had a bald spot behind my right ear.
-Because of the location of it, I had no… Continue reading Half Full
+“My official diagnosis’ was derived in the Fall of 2014.
+It was after my 10-year-old niece said that I had a bald spot behind my right ear.
+Because of the location of it, I had no idea that… Continue reading Half Full

 “Out of the blue, I woke up one day and my eyes were literally stuck shut.
 Once I was able to get them open, I was terrified by what I saw in the mirror…red, swollen, very sore looking eyes.
 I immediately went to see an eye doctor, who prescribed me eye drops and sent me… Continue reading Surprise, Surprise